ashik0401/botanic-nest-website-/botanic-nest-client/README.md

 - View page styled with creative layout
 - Update page pre-filled with current plant data

+ About Us
+Overview of the mission behind BotaniNest

+Goals to promote indoor gardening and plant mindfulness

+Short profile of the developer and the inspiration behind the app

+## 📊 Dashboard
+- Personalized user dashboard with plant stats

+- Integrated layout for profile info and add-new shortcuts

+## 📞 Contact
+- Contact form for user inquiries and suggestions

+- Direct email address: gmail@example.com

+- Links to social media or LinkedIn for professional communication

+## 🆘 Support
+- FAQ section with common user issues and solutions

+- Guides on adding plants, updating care, and troubleshooting

+- Customer support form for direct assistance

+- Email support: support@botanihub.app

 ### ⚠️ 404 Page
 - Custom 404 Not Found page for broken routes